HasanShaukat/car-detection-yolo/README.md

-# car-detection-yolo
+# Car Detection with YOLOv2 (You Only Look Once) algorithm
-Detects cars with YOLOv2 using Deep Learning
+Detects cars with YOLOv2 using Convolutional Neural Networks.